 There are a large number of unnecessary statements that distract the reader, such as line 3 to 5 in the Introduction, or most of the upper half of p.
 24.

-Response: We deleted the unnecessary statements in the Introduction and tried to polish the entire manuscript.
+Response: We deleted the unnecessary statements in the Introduction and have tried to polish the entire manuscript.

 Reference to Collins and Allen: somewhat outdated.
 Newer results suggest enhanced predictability.

-Response: We rewrite the Introduction and the reference to Collins and Allen was deleted.
+Response: We have rewritten the Introduction The reference to Collins and Allen was deleted.

 p.
 3: I thought that the main interest of ensemble simulations is to reduce the signal to noise ratio, not the sampling uncertainty.

-Response: The original statement was deleted as suggested.
+Response: The original statement has been deleted.

 4. Fig. 1 does not bring much and could be omitted.